Xenophobia in the United States: Know-Nothing Party, 1854-1856

 In the South, the party did not emphasize anti-Catholicism but instead attacked corrupt Democratic politicians and filled the vacuum caused by the collapse of the Whig Party.
 The ideology and influence lasted only one or two years before it disintegrated due to weak and inexperienced elected officials who were unable to pass legislation, and a deep split over the issue of slavery.

 Asian targets

+Asian xenophobia in the United States has at least 100 years of history.

 Anti-Chinese

 In the 1870s and 1880s in the Western states, ethnic Whites especially Irish Americans targeted violence against Chinese workers, driving them out of smaller towns.
 They relocated into districts of a few larger cities called "Chinatowns."
 Denis Kearney, an immigrant from Ireland, led a mass movement in San Francisco in the 1870s that incited racist attacks on the Chinese there and threatened public officials and railroad owners.
 The Chinese Exclusion Act of 1882 was the first of many nativist acts of Congress which attempted to limit the flow of immigrants into the U.S..
 The Chinese responded to it by filing false claims of American birth, enabling thousands of them to immigrate to California.
 The exclusion of the Chinese caused the western railroads to begin importing Mexican railroad workers in greater numbers ("traqueros").
 In 1943 when China was an ally against Japan, the restrictions were repealed and Chinese could become citizens.